Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 Rob: Digital watermarking
 ### Detecting of hidden data vs extraction of hidden data: why is extraction not possible even if it is detected?
 Because hidden_data may also be encrypted?

+# QUIZ SECNET
+## Crypto:
+### Recall how RSA and Diffie-Helman (DH) work.
+RSA can be faster than elliptic curve variant.
+Note the bit size in the tables for getting RSA and ECC of equal strength.
+Why is RSA with public key much faster than with RSA cloud and private key?
+The computational complexity of RSA: a^e mode N can be described as ``` O(n2) (#one bits in exponent e) ``` where n is the number of bits of the number N. Recall that DH uses the same type of arithmetic as RSA.

+### In which cases is ECC better than RSA?

+### In a DH protocol how small can you make the exponents?
+Why does this differ from the situation where we use RSA for a key agreement (such as in slide 69/Lect2)

+## Key handling:
+### What is OoB?
+Key type: session, short –lived, master keys?

+### Simmons’ Bound.
+Key entropy loss as result of protection (probability of impersonation).

+## Crypto and Quantum computing:
+### How is key size affected for symmetric crypto algorithms?
+What happens with public-key crypto algorithms?

+## Authentication:
+### What does AAA stands for?

+### What is a challenge-response scheme and what is it used for.

+### What can be used for authentication?
+What is two or three and multi factor authentication?

+### What is CHAP and how does it work?

+### Radius: how do the two Radius alternatives work?
+Where is the key stored used during the authentication?
+Compare here the two alternatives.
+Pros and cons to use alternative 2?

+### What is Diameter?

+### Give some examples of features that make Diameter better than Radius.

+### What is EAP and what is its purpose?

+### What is EAP-AKA?

+### Explain how EAP-AKA can be used to give seamless WiFi network access (no need for entering WiFi network password).

+### Explain token types.

+### Kerberos scenarios.
+Understand how they work (no need to memorize how they work)

+### Recall how authentication works in GSM, slide 4-5/Lect3.
+Role of A3.

+### What is GBA and what is it used for?
+Understand the diagram of the GBA solution

+## Secure Connections:
+### Explain why we use session keys?
+In a secure transport protocol what are the roles of the subprotocols on Slide 64/Lect2?

+### Consider difference of RSA and DH based key agreement.
+Difference in performance.
+How hard has NSA to work to get at the agreed key in either scheme?

+### TLS 1.3 and QUIC; what are their round trip improvements over TLS1.2

+### DTLS vs TLS.

+### IPsec: what protection do the AH and ESP protocols give you?
+What is tunnel and what is transport mode.
+See also for example your computer security book.

+### Can we do manual key insertion in IPsec?
+What is IKE?
+Which key agreement is at the core of IKEv2?
+Why do we use certificates in the Main mode?

+### What are the problems with IPsec and NAT.
+Which IPsec (sub)protocol is blocked by NAT?
+Explain why?

+### Use of UDP to get IPsec ESP through NAT device, how?
+Two problems with NAT-T

+### What is opportunistic encryption?

+### What is object encryption and when it is a good choice to use it?

+### GSM authentication (understand how it works, where are they keys) and the 8 encryption algorithms

+### What is a false base station attack and why is it possible?

+### Understand principle of 3G authentication and why it helps against false base station attacks.
+Why we XOR the AK to the sequence number SQN?
+What is the role of this sequence number?

+### Explain trust relations in the LTE architecture show in Slide15-16/lect3.
+Explain what is backward and forward security and which threats these solutions provide a counter measure for?
+X2 and S1 handover: what is the difference with respect to forward/backward security?

+### What is key derivation and what is a key derivation function?

+### Why do we have so many keys in the LTE key hierarchy, Slide17/Lect3?

+### IoT: For small IoT devices what is more critical energy spent on processing or on transmission?
+What is the consequence of this?

+## Botnet:
+### What is botnet and how are they organized?

+## DDOS:
+### What is the role of the command centre?

+### What is C2?

+### Understand the role of two evasive techniques (no need to remember details).

+### Countermeasure against (D)DOS attacks.

+### What is black hole routing?

+### DNSEC and DDOS: Why is DNSSEC not so good from DDOS perspective?

+### DNS amplification attack, how does it basically work?

+### Reflection attack, how does it basically work?

+### Mirai botnet: what is it and how is it established (increase it’s attack power)?

+### Mirai botnet: what are its main phases?

+### Mirai botnet: what is attacked and by how many?